 - any person who is, or likely to be, responsible for the day-to-day operation of an aged care service conducted, or proposed to be conducted, by the applicant, whether or not the person is employed by the applicant.

-A disqualified individual is defined under section 10A-1 of the Act as someone who:
+Section 10A-1 of the Act defines a disqualified individual as someone who:

-- has been convicted of an indictable offence
+- has been convicted of an indictable offence; or

 - is of unsound mind.